(416) 214-5111

 In some cases, serious misconduct by an employee can be grounds to terminate them for cause.
 In such cases, an employer is not obligated to provide the departing employee with any notice of termination, termination pay, severance pay, or other compensation.

-Misconduct by an employee that can result in a just cause dismissal includes:
+Misconduct by an employee that can result in a just cause termination includes:

 • Dishonesty;